Last updated: May 4, 2026

 - Real obstacle: Families often get stuck on title issues, missing tax returns, or proof that the home is really owner-occupied.

-- Useful fact: The U.S. Census Bureau says 17.7% of Louisiana residents are age 65 or older, so these rules affect a large share of households.
+- Useful fact: The Census QuickFacts page lists 17.7% of Louisiana residents as age 65 or older, so these rules affect many households.

 Who qualifies

-For the Special Assessment Level, at least one owner must be age 65 or older, or the owner must qualify through permanent total disability, a qualifying service-connected disability of 50% or more, or certain military surviving-spouse rules.
-If you file taxes separately from your spouse, Louisiana says the assessor must combine both federal adjusted gross incomes for the income test.
+For the Special Assessment Level, the property must be residential property receiving homestead exemption.
+At least one owner must be age 65 or older, or the owner must qualify through permanent total disability, a qualifying service-connected disability of 50% or more, or certain military surviving-spouse rules.
+If spouses file federal taxes separately, Louisiana says the assessor must combine both federal adjusted gross incomes for the income test.

 Best Louisiana property tax relief programs